openaicellular/oaic/docs/source/xapp_python.rst

         return prediction, confidence

 This xApp assumes a hypothetical scenario where interference is detected over the network using a machine learning model.
 In our case, we do not use a real model, but one could easily be substituted into this sample code.
 When interference is detected, we send a command from the xApp to the nodeB to control the base station.
-In this case, we either turn the base station on (set the TX gain to 80dB) or turn the base station off (set the TX gain to -100dB).
+In this case, we manipulate the Modulation and Coding Scheme (MCS) to mitigate interference.
+When interference is detected, we turn on adaptive MCS, and when it is no longer detected we disable it by setting the MCS to a fixed value.
 We can adjust different parameters if we implement the capabilitiy to do so on our RAN.
 For our purposes, we use a modified version of srsRAN which accepts our E2-like commands, which we will use later.

 Deployment